Los Angeles Domestic Violence Protective Orders

 These are also called a restraining orders, stay away orders, and no-contact orders.
 It is intended to protect the victim from the accused inflicting further harm, threats or injury.
 It will specifically lay out what the restrictions are that the defendant must adhere to.

 It will specify, usually, that he cannot have any contact with the victim.
 It can also include restricting contact with others, such as the victim’s family members, even though the defendant didn’t commit any crime or threaten to commit a crime against them.

 Protective orders should not be taken lightly.
 If you have been served with a protective order, you should consult a criminal defense attorney.
-Getting a criminal protective order removed can be a complicated process, and you should an attorney that is proficient in this area of criminal law to help you.
+Getting a criminal protective order removed can be a complicated court process, and you should an attorney that is proficient in this area of criminal law to help you.
 In California, protective orders are of three types: